101 – Huron University College at Western University

 Submission of Documents

-After Western receives your application, an acknowledgement will be sent to you detailing the documents required to complete your application for admission to Huron.
-All requested supporting documents must be received before an admission decision can be made.
-Send all documents to Huron’s Admission Office.
+After Western receives your application, we will send an acknowledgement to you detailing the documents required to complete your application for admission to Huron.
+We must receive all requested supporting documents before we can make an admission decision.
+We will receive grades sent through the OUAC.
+Upload any additional supporting documents to your Huron portal.

-It is your responsibility to ensure that all required documentation is submitted to the Undergraduate Admissions Office.
+It is your responsibility to ensure that all required documentation is submitted to the Undergraduate Admissions Office at Huron.
 You must submit a copy of each document to each campus you apply to; sending the documents to Western does not guarantee receipt by Huron.
 Submit all documents as soon as they are available and prior to the document deadline.

 You may also complete the Highest Advanced Level at the Western English Language Centre (WELC), Level 10 of Fanshawe College’s English as a Second Language Program or London Language Institute’s ESL University Preparation Program as an alternative to one of the tests above.

-Students with disabilities who require academic accommodation (e.g., special arrangements for exams) should notify Services for Students with Disabilities of their needs so that we can effectively support them.
+If you have a disability or disabilities and require academic accommodation (e.g., special arrangements for exams), you should notify the Accessible Education Office of your needs so that we can effectively support you.

-Procedures for requesting academic accommodation and information about related support are available on the Services for Students with Disabilities website.
+Procedures for requesting academic accommodation and information about related support are available on the Academic Support & Engagement website.

 Undergraduate Admissions – Huron at Western